Pinoy Weekly: Censorship

 In 2019, Pinoy Weekly issues were burned by members of "pro-government group" Pagkakaisa Mamamayan Tungo sa Kaayusan in conflict with urban poor rights organization Kadamay in Pandi, Bulacan.
 The group was accompanied by elements of the Philippine National Police and the Armed Forces of the Philippines.
 PW editor-in-chief Kenneth Guda called the incident as an attack on press freedom.

 A similar incident happened in Pandi in July 2020, when police officers confiscated issues of PW from Kadamay's office.
 According to the PNP, the publication was "illegal" and "teaches people to fight the government."
 Guda filed a complaint with the Commission on Human Rights, stating that the confiscation "deprived our readers from marginalized communities of their right to access information, opinions, and analyses on national, local and sectoral issues."

-In June 2022, the National Telecommunications Commission ordered the websites of Pinoy Weekly and Bulatlat blocked on accusations of "supporting terrorism."
+In June 2022, the National Telecommunications Commission (NTC) ordered the websites of Pinoy Weekly and Bulatlat blocked on accusations of "supporting terrorism."
 National Security Adviser Hermogenes Esperon included the news organizations as affiliates of the Communist Party of the Philippines, alleging that they use "misinformation ... to actively support organizations affiliated with the CPP-NPA-NDF."

 The National Union of Journalists of the Philippines condemned the block, calling it a press freedom violation and "part of a systematic campaign against independent media."
-The Multiple international organizations also released statements in support of Pinoy Weekly and Bulatlat.
+Multiple international organizations also released statements in support of Pinoy Weekly and Bulatlat.
 The Committee to Protect Journalists also urged the Philippine government to reverse its decision and "cease fabricating spurious reasons to suppress the free press."

 On August 2022, the Quezon City court ordered the NTC to unblock Bulatlat and Pinoy Weekly, however both sites are still blocked as of 2024.
+In November 2025, a Quezon City court granted Bulatlat’s petition to nullify the NTC memorandum that ordered the blocking of Pinoy Weekly and 26 other websites, saying that the NTC blocking constituted censorship and a violation of Constitutional guarantees for freedom of the press, speech and expression.